Aeg22/ews_scrnaseq/README.md

 ### Cell Ranger

 Scripts utilized during Cell Ranger alignment and counting steps.
 Aggregation was performed without normalization.
-The main outputs of the aggregation step are deposited to GEO as GSEXXXX.
+The main outputs of the aggregation step are deposited to GEO as GSE277083.

 Shell scripts: